ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 Determines the lifetime of values.

 The `TTL` clause can be set for the whole table and for each individual column.
-If both `TTL` are set, ClickHouse uses that `TTL` which exires before.
+If both `TTL` are set, ClickHouse uses that `TTL` which expires earlier.

 The table must have the column in the [Date](../../data_types/date.md) or [DateTime](../../data_types/datetime.md) data type.
 To define lifetime of data, use operations on this time column, for example: